Psylocke: Kwannon

-In Kwannon’s first appearance, using the codename Revanche, she traveled to the United States to confront Braddock, believing herself to be the real Betsy Braddock due to amnesia caused by the body swap.
-She discovered that she was formerly The Hand’s prime assassin before incurring brain damage and falling comatose as a result of a battle with her lover Matsu’o Tsurayaba, a high-ranking member of the Hand.
-In hopes that, due to Kwannon’s low-level psychic abilities, the powers of the high-level telepath Betsy Braddock would be able to save her life, Tsurayaba sought the help of the sorceress Spiral, who instead transferred the women’s minds into each other’s bodies rather than simply recovering Kwannon.
+In Kwannon's first appearance, using the codename Revanche, she traveled to the United States to confront Braddock, believing herself to be the real Betsy Braddock due to amnesia caused by the body swap.
+She discovered that she was formerly the Hand's prime assassin before incurring brain damage and falling comatose as a result of a battle with her lover Matsu'o Tsurayaba, a high-ranking member of the Hand.
+In hopes that, due to Kwannon's low-level psychic abilities, the powers of the high-level telepath Betsy Braddock would be able to save her life, Tsurayaba sought the help of the sorceress Spiral, who instead transferred the women's minds into each other's bodies rather than simply recovering Kwannon.

 After accepting that she is not the original Betsy Braddock, Kwannon becomes a member of the X-Men, shortly thereafter contracting the Legacy Virus.
-As the disease progressed, Kwannon’s psychic abilities increased, allowing her to clarify her own distorted memory.
+As the disease progressed, Kwannon's psychic abilities increased, allowing her to clarify her own distorted memory.
 Choosing to die on her own terms, Kwannon confronts Tsurayaba, who complies with her request to kill her rather than waiting to succumb to the disease.

 Following the Hunt for Wolverine, when Braddock was restored to her original body, Kwannon was reborn in her original body as well.
 Claiming the codename Psylocke for herself, Kwannon became a citizen of the mutant nation of Krakoa.
 After the apparent murder of her long-lost daughter by a threatening artificial intelligence called Apoth, Psylocke assembled a new team of Fallen Angels with X-23 and Cable.
 After finding out that Apoth was using children to disseminate a technological drug called Overclock, Mister Sinister modified Overclock to allow Psylocke to interact with Apoth in a cyberspace, killing Apoth, whose remains she delivered to Mister Sinister in exchange for his assistance in keeping this extrajudicial mission a secret from the Krakoan Quiet Council.

-Following the Apoth incident, Psylocke was assigned to monitor Mister Sinister’s new team of Hellions, composed of mutants considered too violent or troubled to assimilate into Krakoan society.
+Following the Apoth incident, Psylocke was assigned to monitor Mister Sinister's new team of Hellions, composed of mutants considered too violent or troubled to assimilate into Krakoan society.
 The character was later featured as a team member in the Marauders (vol. 2) as the team was refocused on their mission of mutant rescue.
-Following the fall of Krakoa, Kwannon will headline in the upcoming ongoing series Psylocke (vol. 2) written by Alyssa Wong with art by Vincenzo Carratù.
-This solo series will be spun out of events in Jed MacKay and Ryan Stegman's X-Men (vol. 7) where Psylocke is a team member.
+Following the fall of Krakoa, Kwannon headlined Psylocke (vol. 2), written by Alyssa Wong with art by Vincenzo Carratù, spun out of the events of Jed MacKay and Ryan Stegman's X-Men (vol. 7) where Kwannon was a team member.